amrshurman/90percent/readme.txt

 Is the system written in R to create statistics and graphs from the compiled log data Looks for the compiled log data in the ../data/loginData.csv file relative to the project directory

+Executables: You can view our scheme in this folder

 The data folder is where all compiled log data and processed log data is stored